Trifid Nebula Trifid Nebula ©Jason Ware & APOD

 Planets

-• Mercury is an evening planet for the first half of the summer with its highest altitude on July 13.
-It’s in inferior conjunction on August 18 then transitions to the morning sky with its highest altitude on September 5.
+• Mercury is an evening planet for the first half of the summer.
+It transitions to the morning sky with inferior conjunction on July 31.
+Highest altitude for morning is August 20.
+Superior solar conjunction on September 13.

-• Venus is a brilliant evening planet throughout summer.
-Close conjunction of Mercury, Venus, and the Moon on August 4.
+• Venus is a brilliant morning planet throughout summer.
+Daytime lunar occultation occurs on September 19.

 • Saturn is a morning planet for the start of summer.
-It has a close conjunction with the moon on July 24.
-It’s at opposition on September 7 transitioning to an evening planet.
+It’s at opposition on September 20 transitioning to an evening planet.

-• Uranus (Aries) is a morning planet for summer.
+• Uranus (Taurus) is a morning planet for summer.

-• Pluto (Sagittarius): The best time to view Pluto is on a moonless night throughout summer.
-Pluto is at opposition on July 23.
+• Pluto (Capricornus): The best time to view Pluto is on a moonless night throughout summer.
+Pluto is at opposition on July 24.

 Meteor Showers